Pre-Registration Now Open For USATT 2019

 After a record-setting turnout at this year’s USA Trade Tasting (USATT) event, the excitement is already starting to build for next year’s USATT event, which will take place on May 13-14, 2019 in New York City.
 Pre-registration for USATT 2019 is now open, but places are filling up fast.

 In 2019, expect even more exhibitors, more participants and even more innovation from Beverage Trade Network, the organizers of USATT 2019.
-The hallmark of each USATTtrade show is the breadth and scope of the exhibitors.
+The hallmark of each USA Trade Tasting show is the breadth and scope of the exhibitors.
 It is truly a global show, with exhibitors from North America, South America, Europe, Asia and Australia, all showcasing their newest product offerings in a variety of different categories.

 Who should attend USATT 2019?